 Mary Anne Dumas

 Robert Fellin, PharmD, BCPS, is an adjunct professor at the University of Southern California School of Pharmacy and the University of the Pacific School of Pharmacy, as well as an assistant clinical professor at the University of California San Francisco School of Pharmacy.
 In his primary position, he is a clinical pharmacist at Cedars-Sinai Medical Center.
 Dr. Fellin has a special focus in internal medicine and critical care.
 Dr. Fellin is BCPS (Board Certified Pharmacotherapy Specialist) and BCLS (Basic Cardiac Life Support) certified and holds state certification in both California and Pennsylvania.
 Dr. Fellin received his bachelor of science degree in Pharmacy and doctor of science degree in Pharmacy from Temple University School of Pharmacy in Philadelphia, PA.
-He completed his residency at the Department of Veterans Affairs Medical Center in San Francisco, CA. Along with his teaching and clinical practice, he is the pharmacology editor of the second edition of Practice Considerations for Adult-Gerontological Acute Care Nurse Practitioners.
+He completed his residency at the Department of Veterans Affairs Medical Center in San Francisco, CA. Along with his teaching and clinical practice, he is the pharmacology editor of the third edition of Practice Considerations for Adult-Gerontological Acute Care Nurse Practitioners.
 Dr. Fellin has presented numerous lectures for advanced pharmacology, pharmacy practice residency, and clinical clerkship courses.
 He is highly valued for his clinical expertise and experience as a pharmacist and as a teacher.

 Dawn Lee Garzon, PhD, PNP-BC, CPNP-PC, PMHS, FAANP, is a Teaching Professor and Pediatric Nurse Practioner Emphasis Area Coordinator at the University of Missouri—St. Louis.
 Dr. Garzon received a bachelor of science degree in nursing from the University of Miami, Florida, a Master’s degree in nursing from the University of Florida, and a PhD in nursing from the University of Missouri—St. Louis.
 She completed a post-doctoral fellowship in epidemiology and biostatistics in the Washington University School of Medicine and received a Master of Psychiatric Epidemiology during this fellowship.
 Dr. Garzon is dual board certified as a pediatric nurse practitioner and is also a certified pediatric primary care mental health specialist.
 She is distinguished as a Fellow of the American Academy of Nurse Practitioners and serves as a section member of the American Academy of Pediatrics.
 In addition to her teaching responsibilities, Dr. Garzon is an Associate Editor on the 6th edition of Pediatric Primary Care: A Handbook for Nurse Practitioners.
 She has published and presented nationally on topics related to pediatric primary care, acute and chronic health management, injury prevention, and pediatric mental health.
 Dr. Garzon has held national leadership positions in a number of nursing organizations.
 In addition, she currently maintains clinical expertise through practice in pediatric urgent care.